mathhhys/softcodes-vs-code/docs/docs/troubleshooting.md

 If you're getting a response from the LLM that doesn't seem to make sense, you can

 1. Open the "Output" panel (right next to the terminal)
-2. In the dropdown, select "Continue - LLM Prompts/Completions"
+2. In the dropdown, select "Softcodes - LLM Prompts/Completions"
 3. View the exact prompts that were sent to the LLM and the completions recieved

 ### JetBrains

-Open `~/.continue/core.log`.
+Open `~/.softcodes/core.log`.
 The most recent logs are found at the bottom of the file.

 ## Download the latest pre-release

 ### VS Code

-We are constantly making fixes and improvements to Continue, but the latest changes remain in a "pre-release" version for roughly a week so that we can test their stability.
-If you are experiencing issues, you can try the pre-release by going to the Continue extension page in VS Code and selecting "Switch to Pre-Release" as shown below.
+We are constantly making fixes and improvements to Softcodes, but the latest changes remain in a "pre-release" version for roughly a week so that we can test their stability.
+If you are experiencing issues, you can try the pre-release by going to the Softcodes extension page in VS Code and selecting "Switch to Pre-Release" as shown below.

 ![Pre-Release](../static/img/prerelease.png)